• BG3 Shadowheart Build Guide

 How to Respec Shadowheart in BG3

-Here we will look at the BG3 Shadowheart Build’s status at Level 1, before we begin leveling up.
+Here we will look at the BG3 Shadowheart Build’s status at Level 1, before we begin levelling up.
 This is how the build should look immediately after doing the respec to Light Domain.

 Race: High Half-Elf

 Shadowheart is a High Half-Elf.
-This race isn’t very good and is actually a bad fit for Clerics, but it’s not possible to change Shadowheart’s race without modding the game, so it is what it is.
+This race isn’t actually that great, and there are better picks for the Cleric, but it’s not possible to change Shadowheart’s race without modding the game, so it is what it is.
 One positive of High Half-Elf is the ability to choose an extra Cantrip from the Wizard list.
-These Cantrips all unfortunately use Intelligence as the spellcasting attribute, something that is not prioritized for Clerics, so you will struggle a lot to deal damage with these Cantrips.
+These Cantrips all unfortunately use Intelligence as the spellcasting attribute, something that is not prioritised for Clerics, so you will struggle a lot to deal damage with these Cantrips.
 It’s therefore better to choose a supportive one like Blade Ward, Friends or Mage Hand.

-You’ll also get Proficiency with Pikes, Spears, Halberds, and Glaives from your Human ancestry, and Advantage* on Saving Throws against Charm (and immunity to the Sleep spell) from your High Elf ancestry, as well as the Darkvision passive feature.
+You’ll also get Proficiency with Pikes, Spears, Halberds, and Glaives from your Human ancestry, and Advantage* on Saving Throws against Charm (and immunity to magical Sleep) from your High Elf ancestry, as well as the Darkvision passive feature.

 The most useful things here are the Sleep immunity (Sleep is a really annoying control spell and a lot of enemies will spam it if a party member has low HP) and the Darkvision (makes you more likely to hit enemies in dark places).